ras70lsa/slogo/DESIGN.md

 `execute()`

 Each individual implementation of the NonLinearCommand will have a different execute method.
 However, they will all most likely be tied to lambda expressions that drive methods through the Controller class.

+*Change the Color of the background*

+The user will hit the option bar that drops down the list of modules.
+They will select the view module.
+To bring up the options page for the user to alter the following code will be in place.

+Options:

+	getState().display()

+This will tell the State to which the module has been selected to open the Stage it creates through `getUserOptions()`.

 ## Design Considerations